-Barton called Story of Near East Relief “a narrative of American philanthropy,” and the most “heroic” chapter of American philanthropy of the Great War.
+Barton called Story of Near East Relief “a narrative of American philanthropy” and the most “heroic” chapter of American philanthropy of the Great War.
 “The effort to heal and comfort actual millions of desperate people, and to rescue and feed and train 132,000 orphan children, has revived hope and inspired new ideals in two generations, in eleven countries, on three continents.”
 Barton believed in NER as a force of Christian progress and as an exemplary Christian American vision of international humanitarian enterprise.

 Furthermore, bound up in the humanitarian drive for the Armenians was NER’s focus on the Armenians as ancient Christians of the Holy Land.
-Christian Americans found it heroic that Armenia was the first nation to make Christianity its national religion in 301 AD.
+Christian Americans found it heroic that Armenia was the first nation to make Christianity its national religion in 301 ce.
 For Protestant evangelicals, Armenians were slightly mythic because they were associated with the Holy Land terrain including Mount Ararat and the imagined place of the Garden of Eden.
 So embedded was this notion for Western Christians that Lord Byron wrote that “it was in Armenia that Paradise was placed, and it was in Armenia that the flood first abated and the dove first alighted.”
 Now, in the hands of Muslim killers, the Armenians were not only victims of unprecedented atrocities, but part of a Christian narrative of martyrdom for their faith.
-That “Christ is still being crucified in the plains of Armenia,” was a compelling idea to the NER mission.
+That “Christ is still being crucified in the plains of Armenia” was a compelling idea to the NER mission.

-Out of this institutional vision merged a campaign that raised more money from Americans than any such NGO in U.S. history, in large part, with the appeal of images of suffering that were essential to its success.
-The relief work involved the establishment and maintenance of orphanages in Turkey, the Caucasus, and other parts of the Middle East, the resettlement of refugees, and the maintenance of staff in dozens of towns and cities throughout those regions and, of course, the administrative staff in the United States.
+Out of this institutional vision emerged a campaign that raised more money from Americans than any such NGO in US history, in large part with the appeal of images of suffering that were essential to its success.
+The relief work involved the establishment and maintenance of orphanages in Turkey, the Caucasus, and other parts of the Middle East; the resettlement of refugees and the maintenance of staff in dozens of towns and cities throughout those regions; and, of course, the administrative staff in the United States.

-The image of children huddled on the ground near a wall or building, which appeared on the cover of Save A Life, a publication of NER, in May, 1920, depicts an essential representation of the relief campaign.
+The image of children huddled on the ground near a wall or building, which appeared on the cover of Save a Life, a publication of NER, in May 1920, depicts an essential representation of the relief campaign.
 The photograph is of Armenian child survivors marooned somewhere in one of the refugee zones.
 It’s an image of the suffering of children, of vulnerable innocence, the human crime that severed Ivan Karamazov’s faith in God in Dostoevsky’s Brothers Karamazov.
-The children are depicted here with the cover text “Will You Help Supply Food For These Children?”
+The children are depicted here with the cover text “Will You Help Supply Food for These Children?”
 The photograph shows the bodies of children huddled and strewn on a mound of arid ground.
 The several children in fetal positions in the center of the photo are my punctum, and their emaciated bodies, some half naked, others under cloth are next to a stone wall.
 Are they that close to sanctuary?
 Is the figure with his or her back to us a relief worker?
 In their fetal positions, the children linger between death and life.
-The message is clear: your donation can make save them from certain death.
+The message is clear: your donation can save them from certain death.